Shrey-Viradiya/PSC_Project/README.md

 ## Introduction:

-In the modern technological era, all the web content based applications like Netflix, Amazon, Flipkart or social medias like Instagram, Facebook or literally any web application implemented Recommedation System and sentiment analysis on the product reviews they get.
+In the modern technological era, Recommandation system and Sentiment Analysis are leading in the manners by which content-serving sites like Facebook, Amazon, Spotify,Netflix Flipkart or social medias like Instagram, Facebook or literally any web application interact with thier user.
+All the web content based applications mentioned above implemented Recommedation System and sentiment analysis on the product reviews they get.
+**Our django based LMS web application manages the catalog of a library along with recommendations as well as sentimental analysis.**

 ## Description: